david-daly/vue-pwa-crypto-tracker/README.md

 # vue-pwa-crypto-tracker
-A VueJS Progressive Webapp to track cryptocurrency trading information and view portfolio statistics
+A VueJS Progressive Webapp to track cryptocurrency trading information and view portfolio statistics.